 - Use built-in bundle change management: Beginning with ZENworks 11, any time you make a change to a bundle, the changes are automatically saved to a sandbox.
 These changes can only be seen by test users or devices that have been flagged by the administrator. - Create a test zone that can be used to test the bundle: This zone will have different devices and different bundles that you can use to test.
-You can then use the ZENworks 11 SP3 mutlizone content sharing and subscription capabilities to subscribe your production zone to the test zone, allowing you to quickly and easily import test bundles into production. - Create a test zone that can be used to test the bundle, but instead of setting up multizone content sharing and subscription you can manually import and export the bundles between zones as described below.
-This is useful if you want to store the bundle for offline disaster recovery or if you aren't yet using ZENworks 11 SP3.
+You can then use the mutlizone content sharing and subscription capabilities to subscribe your production zone to the test zone, allowing you to quickly and easily import test bundles into production. - Create a test zone that can be used to test the bundle, but instead of setting up multizone content sharing and subscription you can manually import and export the bundles between zones as described below.
+This is useful if you want to store the bundle for offline disaster recovery.